Eulerian matroid: Relation to Eulerian graphs

 Eulerian matroids were defined by Welsh (1969) as a generalization of the Eulerian graphs, graphs in which every vertex has even degree.
 By Veblen's theorem the edges of every such graph may be partitioned into simple cycles, from which it follows that the graphic matroids of Eulerian graphs are examples of Eulerian matroids.

 The definition of an Eulerian graph above allows graphs that are disconnected, so not every such graph has an Euler tour.
 Wilde (1975) observes that the graphs that have Euler tours can be characterized in an alternative way that generalizes to matroids: a graph $G$ has an Euler tour if and only if it can be formed from some other graph $H$, and a cycle $C$ in $H$, by contracting the edges of $H$ that do not belong to $C$.
 In the contracted graph, $C$ generally stops being a simple cycle and becomes instead an Euler tour.
 Analogously, Wilde considers the matroids that can be formed from a larger matroid by contracting the elements that do not belong to some particular circuit.
 He shows that this property is trivial for general matroids (it implies only that each element belongs to at least one circuit) but can be used to characterize the Eulerian matroids among the binary matroids, matroids representable over GF(2):

 a binary matroid is Eulerian if and only if it is the contraction of another binary matroid onto a circuit.

 Duality with bipartite matroids

 For planar graphs, the properties of being Eulerian and bipartite are dual: a planar graph is Eulerian if and only if its dual graph is bipartite.
-As Welsh showed, this duality extends to binary matroids: a binary matroid is Eulerian if and only if its dual matroid is a bipartite matroid, a matroid in which every circuit has even cardinality.
+As Welsh showed, this duality extends to binary matroids: a binary matroid is Eulerian if and only if its dual matroid is a bipartite matroid, a matroid in which every circuit has an even number of elements.

 For matroids that are not binary, the duality between Eulerian and bipartite matroids may break down.
 For instance, the uniform matroid $U{}^2_6$ is Eulerian but its dual $U{}^4_6$ is not bipartite, as its circuits have size five.
 The self-dual uniform matroid $U{}^3_6$ is bipartite but not Eulerian.